xenione/xenione.github.io/_posts/2016-09-24-Swipe-Maker.md

 title: Easy Swipe Maker!
 ---

 From the library to build your own swipeout item views these examples will only take 5 minutes each.
-Have a look at the demos app available on google play:  <https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout>
+Have a look at the demos app available on google play:  [google play]:https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout

 ## Example of a **Swipe of Both Sides**